 (5) We do not do "impulse" adoptions.
 In other words, we will require that you and others take time in selecting the cat for a lifetime and we will provide all the background information you need.
 We encourage you to spend appropriate time choosing the right feline for you.
 We have many cats and one will stand out from the others.

 (6) The maximum number of felines in the household, including the one(s) being adopted is three.
 An individual may request to be an exception to this policy but must establish a reasonable basis to waive.

 (7) If renting, proof of landlord permission to have the feline on the premises may be required.
 We reserve the right to contact the landlord for confirmation.

 (8) None of our cats are permitted to be adopted as “gifts” for another person or “surprises” to other family members or friends.
 We normally require all family members to be involved in the selection process, even though only one person in the family may be the primary caretaker.
-With young children (newborns to age 7), we will limit the selection of the feline to be from a group of cats that are at least of 4 months of age and 4 lbs.

 Several reasons serve as the basis for the above.
 This process is to help us be sure we made the right choice when the feline leaves our care forever.

 (1) One reason is to give assurance that the transition into a home will be done with complete acceptance and understanding and minimize the stress on the feline.
 We want everyone in the household to be aware of the personality, behavior patterns, health risks, responsibilities involved, and terms of the Adoption Contract.
 Cats are easily stressed and it is best for the cat if the family is fully prepared and work together to enable the feline to be as comfortable as possible.